 #4 Cowley Road – Coolest Place to Stay in Oxford

 Cowley Road is set southeast of the city centre.
-It is a cosmopolitan and ethnically diverse neighbourhood that attracts a vibrant mix of residents, students, and tourists.
+It is a cosmopolitan and ethnically diverse neighborhood that attracts a vibrant mix of residents, students, and tourists.

 In recent years, Cowley Road has risen through the ranks and is today one of the coolest places to stay in Oxford.
 Here you’ll find a high concentration of quirky vintage shops and cafes as well as eclectic bars, trendy restaurants, and possibly the coolest cinema in town.

-With its colourful street art and lively community, Cowley Road is a fantastic neighbourhood to explore no matter the day or night!
+With its colourful street art and lively community, Cowley Road is a fantastic neighborhood to explore no matter the day or night!

 Cowley Road, Oxford